dart-backend/angel/packages/cache/README.md

 A flexible response cache for Angel3.

-Use this to improve real and perceived response of Web applications, as well as to memoize expensive responses.
+Use this to improve real and perceived response of Web applications, as well as to memorize expensive responses.

 Supports the `If-Modified-Since` header, as well as storing the contents of response buffers in memory.